plumest/friendshit/api/README.md

 ```
 yarn install
 ```
-You can then run your project with the command `npm run dev` in development enviroment
+You can then run your project with the command `npm run dev` in development environment

 ### Compiles and hot-reloads for development
 ```